 We are excited to announce the Second Annual Rocky Mountain Regional Wildfire Smoke Symposium will be held virtually on November 12, 2021.
 This year’s symposium will be structured as a workshop that will cover key public health-related topics relevant to wildfire smoke.
 These topics will be released ahead of the meeting and attendees will be asked to prepare for the workshop by reading selected literature and considering a series of prompts, which will be further discussed in breakout sessions during the workshop.
 The overall goal of this meeting is for the attendees to actively engage with the selected key topics and discuss challenges and opportunities.

 Registration for this symposium is $50.
 If you are a student and would like to be considered for a stipend to cover the cost of attendance, or if you cannot afford the registration fee, contact email@example.com for more information.

 With Western wildfires becoming larger and more intense each year, this meeting will provide a platform for the dissemination of data on the economic and health impacts of wildfire smoke.
 This meeting will also be an opportunity to foster the interagency and interdisciplinary relationships necessary to 1) improve emergency readiness, 2) promote health, 3) inform best practices for education, outreach, and messaging in the Rocky Mountain Region.

-For more information, contact Dr. Luke Montrose, Assistant Professor in the Department of Community and Environmental Health at Boise State University, at firstname.lastname@example.org.
+For more information or if you are interested in sponsoring the event, please contact Dr. Luke Montrose, Assistant Professor in the Department of Public Health and Population Science at Boise State University, at firstname.lastname@example.org.